These Foolish Things (film): Production

 The drama was largely filmed on location in Bristol, Cheltenham and surrounding areas of Gloucestershire.

 Reception

 The film received generally poor ratings.
-In a 2006 review for The Guardian Philip French called the movie "a turgid romantic comedy" and an "embarrassing affair" A review for BBC called it "A romance so old-fashioned that audiences will be checking not just their watches but their calendars, These Foolish Things is a well made but achingly square drama."
+In a 2006 review for The Guardian Philip French called the movie "a turgid romantic comedy" and an "embarrassing affair".
+A review for the BBC called it "A romance so old-fashioned that audiences will be checking not just their watches but their calendars, These Foolish Things is a well made but achingly square drama."